NickCH-K/LOST/README.md

 ## Introduction

-This is a *very brief* introduction to the technique.
-Just a few sentences about what it is and does, and perhaps why it is used.
-LOST is not the place for an in-depth explanation of the statistical details behind a method.
-Instead, for more detailed explanations link to an outside trusted source like Wikipedia or a (non-paywalled) academic paper.
+This is an introduction to the technique.
+Most of the time this will be just a few sentences about what it is and does, and perhaps why it is used.
+However, in cases of more niche or complex material, there may be a reason to include more detailed information or general non-language-specific instructions here.
+In general, however, for more detailed explanations or discussions of statistical properties, you can always just link to an outside trusted source like Wikipedia or a (non-paywalled) academic paper.

 Math is not supported.
 Generally, you can refer to terms by simply putting them in bold.
 If an equation is necessary, create the equation as an image on [this page](https://www.codecogs.com/latex/eqneditor.php) and include the equation as an image.